zbzailab/Astroverse-i18n/src/content/posts/us/sharing-state.md

 The [Nano Stores](https://github.com/nanostores/nanostores) library allows you to author stores that any component can interact with.
 We recommend Nano Stores because:

 - **They're lightweight.** Nano Stores ship the bare minimum JS you'll need (less than 1 KB) with zero dependencies.
-- **They're framework-agnostic.** This means sharing state between frameworks will be seamless! second is built on flexibility, so we love solutions that offer a similar developer experience no matter your preference.
+- **They're framework-agnostic.** This means sharing state between frameworks will be seamless! astro is built on flexibility, so we love solutions that offer a similar developer experience no matter your preference.

 Still, there are a number of alternatives you can explore.
 These include: